 The Westphalian narrative has been the guide of International Relations (IR).
 Consequently, the non-European world has been neglected through fabrications in Eurocentric texts.
 While the Westphalian European States were able to resolve the anarchical challenges through cultural reconstruction, the non-European cultures were often appraised based on the Eurocentric paradigms.
 Indeed, international theory acts as a tool that legitimizes Anglo-American imperialism in International Studies.
-For instance, colonization in Africa1 entails the force-feeding of African materials into the Western-centric structures.
+For instance, colonization in Africa (note that 'Africa' throughout this article refers mostly to Sub-Saharan Africa) entails the force-feeding of African materials into the Western-centric structures.
 This phenomenon produced a distinct (hybrid) system with exotic challenges in Africa.
 The manifestation of these challenges in the decolonization process is often ignored in the neo-liberal, neo-realist and structural theories.
-As Craig Murphy put it, 'More than one out of ten people are African.
+As Craig Murphy puts it, 'More than one out of ten people are African.
 More than one out of four nations are African.
 Yet, I would warrant that fewer than one in a hundred university lectures on International Relations given in Europe or North America even mention the continent' (Murphy 2001: ix).
 This is not surprising, considering the annals of European imperialism in the continent - slave trade, colonialism and neo-colonialism.
 The Afro-European relations since the fifteenth century have been colored by European dominance and characterized by the mythologies of African inferiority (Ofonagoro 1980: 58-59; Awolowo 1977: 18-21).
 Consequently, many Eurocentric scholars often ignore the African contribution to the field.
 This was an attempt to justify the western centric hegemony in world affairs.